Critical theory of Pomeranchuk transitions via high-dimensional bosonization

 Generalization to the case where PI occurs in an arbitrary $\ell=2n$ channel, $g_{2n}= 0$, is straightforward.
 Similar to the $\ell = 2$ case, the Fourier symbols for the eigenvectors of zero eigenvalues are $u^{(1)}(\theta)=\sin(\theta)-\sin(3\theta)+\cdots+(-1)^{n+1} \sin((2n-1)\theta)$ and $u^{(2)}(\theta)=\cos((2n+1)\theta)-\cos((2n+3)\theta)+\cdots$, whose Fourier transformations give the vectors $u^{(1)}$ and $u^{(2)}$ (Appendix \ref{sec:zero}).
 Consequently, we get $\rho(\theta) \propto u^{(1)}(\theta) \cos(\theta)\sim\sin(2n\theta)$, which means that the instability occurs in the angular momentum $2n$ channel, as expected.

 \textit{Critical theory.} For the critical mode, we need to introduce the next order term in the gradient expansion to stabilize the action \cite{Kun2004, Kun2005}.
 This term arises from interactions of the kind $\Dee\tvphi(\theta) \nabla^2 \Dpr \tvphi(\theta')$ ($|\nabla\rho|^2$ in terms of densities).
-Apart from the $\quu^4$ prefactor, such a term features exactly the same coupling structure as the $\quu^{2}$ term, resulting in the following effective Gaussian action for the Fermi liquid near a PI in an even channel $2n$:
+Apart from the $\quu^4$ prefactor, such a term features exactly the same coupling structure as the $\quu^{2}$ term, resulting in the following effective Gaussian action for the Fermi liquid near a PI in an even channel $2n$ (we rescale $\tau,\mathbf{x},\Phi$ to make $v_F=1$ and $\nabla^2 \Phi$ has coefficient $1$):

 or in a real space form,

 This action is the 2D generalization of that in Ref. \cite{Kun2004}, and has dynamical exponent $z = 2$ at the PI $f_{2n} = -1$.
 It is also known as the quantum Lifshitz model in field-theory description of Lifshitz points \cite{Chaikin_1995,Ardonne_2004}.
 Our main result is that it is the proper critical theory describing the 2D Pomeranchuk transition in any even channel $\ell = 2n$.